 With so many options out there, how do you decide which one to use?
 We’ll take the guesswork out of finding the right mobile data collection app.

-JotForm, long known as the easiest online form builder, is making a big splash by changing the conversation around mobile forms.
+Jotform, long known as the easiest online form builder, is making a big splash by changing the conversation around mobile forms and apps.
+The platform offers two tools that are valuable mobile data collection options.

-The form builder’s newest app, JotForm Mobile Forms, allows users to build, view, access, sort, fill out, share, and organize all data in a single place.
+Jotform Mobile Forms allows users to build, view, access, sort, fill out, share, and organize all data in a single place.
 This eliminates the need to use several siloed solutions in order to gather information, share it, and get work done.

 The handy kiosk mode feature allows app users to turn their mobile device into a public survey station.
 Kiosk mode pulls up a form, locks it in full screen so no other applications are visible, and refreshes a form after each submission.
 This, in turn, creates an uninterrupted experience so different people can fill out the same form at trade shows or conventions, for instance.